wren-coder/wren-coder-cli/README.md

 ![Wren Code Screenshot](./docs/assets/wren-screenshot.png)

-Wren Code is a command-line AI workflow tool adapted from [**Gemini CLI**](https://github.com/google-gemini/gemini-cli) (Please refer to [this document](./README.gemini.md) for more details), optimized for [Wren3-Coder](https://github.com/WrenLM/Wren3-Coder) models with enhanced parser support & tool support.
+Wren Code is a command-line AI workflow tool forked from [**Qwen CLI Coder**](https://github.com/QwenLM/Qwen-Coder), which was itself a fork of [**Gemini CLI**](https://github.com/google-gemini/gemini-cli) (Please refer to [this document](./README.gemini.md) for more details).
+This version is currently optimized for deepseek models with enhanced parser support & tool support.
+With a goal to support local models.

 > [!WARNING]
 > Wren Code may issue multiple API calls per cycle, resulting in higher token usage, similar to Claude Code.
 We’re actively working to enhance API efficiency and improve the overall developer experience.